aziele/pairwise-alignment/README.md

 ## Tests
-This module contains automated tests.
 If you want to check that everything works as intended, just run:

 ```
-python3 pairwise_alignment.py
+./test.py
 ```

 ## License